-Revisions to IACS URs A1 and A2 and to IACS Recommendation No.10
+Revisions of IACS URs A1 and A2, and IACS Recommendation No.10

-4 Since the approval of MSC.1/Circ.1175/Rev.1, IACS has revised its URs A1 and A2, and Recommendation No. 10 based on IACS members' experience gained through the application thereof.

-5 Revision 5 of UR A2 comes into force 1 January 2022.
-The requirement makes reference to IACS Recommendation No.10, Rev.4, inter alia, containing guidance on mooring restraint.
+- 9 MSC.1/Circ.1175/Rev.1, inter alia, aligned the provisions of its annex and appendices with IACS requirements and recommendations set out in UR A2/Rev. 4 and Recommendation No.10. - 10 Since the approval of MSC.1/Circ.1175/Rev.1, IACS has revised its URs A1 and A2, and Recommendation No. 10 based on IACS members' experience gained through the application thereof. - Revision 5 of UR A2 came into force on 1 January 2022.
+The requirement refers to IACS Recommendation No.10, Rev.4, inter alia, containing guidance on mooring restraint.
 Further, Recommendation No.10 makes reference to UR A1 containing the definition of the Equipment Number.
-Revision 7 of UR A1 also comes into force 1 January 2022.

-6 With revision 5 of UR A2, the determination of deck cargoes' side-projected area was clarified.
+Revision 7 of UR A1 also came into force on 1 January 2022. - With revision 5 of UR A2, the determination of deck cargoes' side-projected area was clarified.
 Deck cargoes at the ship nominal capacity condition should be included for the determination of side-projected area.
-In the proposed revision of MSC.1/Circ.1175/Rev.1, this clarification was included in paragraph 1.3 of appendix A "Mooring and Tow Lines".

-7 With revision 4 of Recommendation No.10, the definition of mooring loads for ships with EN > 2,000 was clarified, noting that the loads could be underestimated for some vessels in ballast condition.
-It was clarified that side projected area, A1, in general shall be calculated on lightest ballast draft unless cargo is considered in the calculation of the area.
-In addition, for ships with small variation in draft, e.g. passenger or ro-ro vessels, the side projected area can be calculated at full load draft as considered for the Equipment Number.
-In the proposed revision of MSC.1/Circ.1175/Rev.1 this clarification was included in paragraph 3.1.2 of appendix A "Mooring and Tow Lines".
+In the proposed revision of MSC.1/Circ.1175/Rev.1 in the annex, this clarification was included in paragraph 1.3 of appendix A "Mooring and Tow Lines". - With revision 4 of Recommendation No.10, the definition of mooring loads for ships with EN > 2,000 was clarified, noting that the loads could be underestimated for some ships in ballast condition.
+It was clarified that side projected area, A_1 , in general, should be calculated on the lightest ballast draft unless cargo is considered in the calculation of the area.
+In addition, for ships with small variation in draft, e.g. passenger or ro-ro ships, the side projected area can be calculated at full load draft as considered for the Equipment Number.
+In the proposed revision of MSC.1/Circ.1175/Rev.1 contained in the annex, this clarification was included in paragraph 3.1.2 of appendix A "Mooring and Tow Lines".
 In addition, Recommendation No.10 was provided with guidance on direct mooring analysis, which may be performed alternatively to the prescriptive formulations given for the determination of recommended mooring restraint.
-The further growth in size of some ship types, in particular container ships and cruise vessels, inflicted excessive mooring restraint requirements on large new vessels, which suggested to provide for means allowing to design more efficient mooring systems than those determined with the existing prescriptive formulations.
-In the proposed revision of MSC.1/Circ.1175/Rev.1 this alternative option for the determination of mooring restraint has been included in paragraph 1.4 of appendix A "Mooring and Tow Lines", referring to IACS Recommendation No.10 for guidance.
+The further growth in size of some ship types, in particular container ships and cruise ships, inflicted excessive mooring restraint requirements on large new ships, which suggested to provide for means allowing to design more efficient mooring systems than those determined with the existing prescriptive formulations.
+In the proposed revision of MSC.1/Circ.1175/Rev.1 set out in the annex, this alternative option for the determination of mooring restraint has been included in paragraph 1.4 of appendix A "Mooring and Tow Lines", referring to IACS Recommendation No.10 for guidance.

-8 With revision 7 of UR A1, the definition of the Equipment Number was updated to consider increased funnel sizes due to the installation of equipment such as SOX scrubbers.
-In the proposed revision of MSC.1/Circ.1175/Rev.1 this update was included in appendix B "Equipment Number".

-9 In addition to the above-described changes, some minor corrections and editorial changes are included in the proposed revision of MSC.1/Circ.1175/Rev.1.
+- With revision 7 of UR A1, the definition of the Equipment Number was updated to consider increased funnel sizes due to the installation of equipment, such as SO_x scrubbers.
+In the proposed revision of MSC.1/Circ.1175/Rev.1 contained in the annex, this update was included in appendix B "Equipment Number". - In addition to the above-described changes, some minor corrections and editorial changes were included in the proposed revision of MSC.1/Circ.1175/Rev.1 contained in the annex.
 These are mainly the correction of the caption of table 1 in appendix A "Mooring and Tow Lines" and the replacement of "minimum breaking load" or "minimum breaking strength" by "ship design minimum breaking load" of the mooring lines in several places.